Alcohol-based hand rub

 Guidelines developed by the CDC and infection control organizations recommend that healthcare workers use an alcohol-based hand rub (a gel, rinse, or foam) to routinely clean their hands between patient contacts, as long as hands are not visibly dirty.
 The phrase, foam in/foam out, is often used to remind associates to use hand foam when entering and leaving a patient's room.
 When using water-free hand hygiene, apply enough of the product to cover all surfaces of the hands and rub in until dry.

-In certain situations, only soap and water are appropriate to adequately clean hands.
+In certain situations, only soap and water are appropriate to clean hands adequately.
 The use of alcohol hand rub is NOT appropriate:

 - After using the toilet